farenga/pdegen/README.md

 where:
 - N: number of parameters instances
 - Nt: number of timesteps
-- Nh: number of spatial dop
+- Nh: number of spatial dof
 - Np: number of models' parameters + 1 (including time)